What is After Call Work?

-After Call Work (ACW) refers to the tasks that a contact centre advisor completes after each customer interaction.
+After Call Work or ACW for short, refers to the actions that a contact centre advisor completes after each customer interaction.
+After Call Work (ACW) is also known as “post-call processing”, and examples of ACW include:

 - Logging the contact reason